binkley/homebrewery-files/warpipes.md

 \column

 Spells are never upcast when played from your _Warpipes_.
 DC for magical effects depend on the rarity of your instrument.
-If casting a spell with your pipes you must continuing playing to maintain _[Concentration](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration)_.
+If a spell cast with pipes requires [Concentration](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration), you must continue playing those pipes to maintain it.
+The spell ends if you stop playing for any reason.

 #### Famous Pipes